edubart/lua-bint/README.md

 All the lua arithmetic operators (+, -, *, //, /, %) and bitwise operators (&, |, ~, <<, >>)
 are implemented as metamethods.

+The integer size must be fixed in advance and the library is designed to be efficient only when working with integers of sizes between 64-4096 bits.
+If you need to work with really huge numbers without size restrictions then use other library.
+This choice has been made to have more efficiency in that specific size range.

 ## Features